easz/wms-tile-get/README.md

 ~~~

 The tool is similar to many others like [wms-tiles-downloader](https://github.com/Luqqk/wms-tiles-downloader)
-but it can also accept geojson polygon as area of interest.
+or QGIS' `gdal2xyz` but it can also accept geojson polygon as area of interest.

 ## Install